ElegantEngineeringTech/laravel-media/README.md

 }
 ```

-Then you can define your Media collection and Media conversion like in this exemple:
+You can then define your media collections in the `registerMediaCollections` method:

 ```php
 namespace App\Models;